pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 ### Research Question 2

-**How does VideoQA performance compare across reconstruction-based autoencoder representations, pretrained CLIP video representations, and direct Qwen2-VL foundation-model inference?**
+**How does VideoQA performance compare across reconstruction-based autoencoder representations, pretrained CLIP representations, hybrid CLIP–autoencoder representations, and direct Qwen2-VL foundation-model inference?**

-The three pipelines exhibited clear performance differences.
-Qwen2-VL achieved the highest validation accuracy (**79.84%**).
-Among the representation-based approaches, pretrained CLIP representations substantially outperformed the learned autoencoder representations, with Bilinear Fusion achieving **46.42%** accuracy compared with **23.46%** for the best autoencoder experiment.
+Qwen2-VL achieved the highest accuracy (**79.84%**).
+Among the representation-based approaches, pretrained CLIP representations achieved the strongest performance (46.42%).
+The hybrid CLIP–autoencoder representation achieved an intermediate accuracy of 31.29%, substantially outperforming the autoencoder-only representation (21.78%) but remaining well below pretrained CLIP.
+These results indicate that simply augmenting pretrained semantic representations with reconstruction-based representations does not improve downstream VideoQA performance.

 ---